The World Bank’s work on Social Sustainability and Inclusion has a new strategic direction that focuses on four things:

 For people living in the most challenging environments, we strengthen resilience by creating opportunities to thrive.
 We do this by building strong households and communities that can withstand divisions caused by conflict, violence and exogenous shocks such as climate change or pandemics.
 That’s why the majority of operations in SSI focus on building social cohesion in countries that are tackling conflict and violence, and we are expanding our work to help address the social dimensions of climate change.
 In fragile countries, we support monitoring, participatory service delivery, peace building and reconciliation processes, and targeted efforts to reduce interpersonal violence.

-Making the Environment and Social Framework an integral part of everything we do
+Making the Environmental and Social Framework an integral part of everything we do

 It was approved by the World Bank’s Board of Executive Directors in 2016, after a Safeguards review that included the most extensive consultation ever conducted by the World Bank Group.
 It concluded nearly four years of analysis and engagement around the world with governments, development experts, and civil society groups, reaching nearly 8,000 stakeholders in 63 countries.